 You can find more tips & info in our Big5 safari Guide.

 What can we say?
 The Panorama Route definitely lives up to its name!
 A scenic route takes you past gorgeous vista’s and waterfalls.
-A perfect stop before we would head back to Jo’burg, where we would start and end the last leg of our trip.
+A perfect stop before we would head back to Jo’burg, where we ould start and end the last leg of our South African road trip.

-After all those impressions, traveling eastwards to Mozambique or northwards to Zimbabwe is the icing on the cake for a perfect journey through Africa.
+After all those impressions, traveling eastwards to Mozambique or northwards to Zimbabwe is the icing on the cake of a perfect South African road trip.
 We decided to spent a few days in Zimbabwe to check off one of the items on our bucket list: the famous Victoria Falls!

 You can find more tips & info in our Victoria Falls Guide.